stormpath/stormpath-documentation/source/auth_n.rst

 Find and click on your new SAML Directory.

-On this page, you will need the follow information:
+From this page, you will need the follow information:

 - The Directory's "HREF" found at the very top.

-- The "Assertion Consumer Service URL" found in the "SAML Identity Provider Configuration" section:
+- The "Assertion Consumer Service URL" found in the "SAML Identity Provider Configuration" section

 We will now input these values into the Identity Provider.

 Step 3: Configure Your Service Provider in Your IdP
 """""""""""""""""""""""""""""""""""""""""""""""""""

+Back on your Ping Application's page (where we previously downloaded the SAML Metadata), you will now enter in your Directory information:

 #.
-Back on your Connected App's page (found under **Administer** > **Connected Apps**), click **Edit**.

-You will now enter in your Directory information:
+The "Assertion Consumer Service (ACS)" is the "Assertion Consumer Service URL" from the previous step.

 #.
-For the "Entity ID", you will need to enter in the Directory "HREF" for your SAML Directory.
+The "Entity ID" is the Directory "HREF" for your SAML Directory.

 #.
-The "ACS URL" is the "Assertion Consumer Service URL" from the previous step.

-#.
-Click **Save**
+Click **Continue to Next Step**

 Step 4: Configure Your Application in Stormpath
 """"""""""""""""""""""""""""""""""""""""""""""""""